meet-projects/y2s17-d6-js2/README.md

 Add code so that when you click on the picture, the text in the box changes from "We're almost halfway through MEET Y2 CS!
-You will be starting work on the projects soon." to "Less than a week left until the Google presentations: it's project time!"
+You will be starting work on the projects soon." to "Less than a week left until the Samsung presentations: it's project time!"